hughchaozhang/YT-Transcript-Analyzer/README.md

 ## Usage

+### Transcript Analysis
+1. Navigate to the Transcript Analyzer page
-1. Enter a YouTube URL in the input field
+2. Enter a YouTube URL in the input field
-2. Click "Analyze Video" to process the video
+3. Click "Analyze Video" to process
-3. Once processed, you can:
+4. Once processed, you can:
-   - Click "View Hook Analysis" to see the AI analysis of the video's hook and structure
+   - Click "View Hook Analysis" to see the AI analysis
    - Click "View Full Transcript" to see the complete transcript

+### Video Search
+1. Navigate to the Video Search page
+2. Enter your search query
+3. View the list of matching videos with details
+4. Click on video titles or channel names to visit them

-## Hook Analysis Features
+## Features in Detail

-The hook analysis provides two main sections:

-### Intro Analysis
+### Hook Analysis
 - Breaks down each sentence from the video's introduction
 - Identifies specific hook techniques used
 - Provides concise explanations of each technique

-### Body Outline
-- Extracts up to 6 main points from the video
+- Shows up to 6 main points from the video's content

-- Presents a clear structure of the video's content
-- Helps understand the video's flow and organization
+### Search Results
+- Video thumbnails
+- Titles with direct links
+- Channel information
+- View counts
+- Publication dates
+- Video duration
+- Description previews

 ## API Integration